jgarciasuarez/jgarciasuarez.github.io/about_v2.md

 ### Wave propagation in layered media

 The goal is to comprehend how the mechanical properties of the layering of a certain system affect the propagation of waves in it.
 This can impact a number of (apparently) different fields: for instance, it can help design dispersion relations in laminates, or it can allow assessing the influence of certain soil strata in seismic ground amplification.
 The knowledge of the exact form of the entries of the global transfer matrix (see publication titled "Harmonic decomposition of the trace of 1D transfer matrices in layered media") could resolve open questions, e.g., how to "engineer" the soil stratification to act as a seismic wave barrier.
-Moving forward, I would like to explore the performance of layered structures as analog computers, in particular when it comes to efficient hardware to implement neural networks.
+Moving forward, I would like to explore the performance of layered structures as (a) seismic barriers and (b) analog computers.

 - Garcia-Suarez, J. (2022).
 Harmonic decomposition of the trace of 1D transfer matrices in layered media.
 Journal of the Mechanics and Physics of Solids, 163, 104830. [link](https://www.sciencedirect.com/science/article/pii/S0022509622000461)